mstruensee/react-redux-multi-nprogress/README.md

 }
 ```

 Start a long running task.
+This will typically be when you begin fetching data
+from a server.

-This will increase the running tasks counter by 1.
+This will increase the pending tasks counter by 1.
-The spinner will be shown when the running tasks is greater than 0.
+The spinner will be shown when the pending tasks is greater than 0.
 ```javascript
 store.dispatch({
   type: 'ANY_OF_YOUR_ACTION_TYPES'